petergeoghegan/pg_hexedit/README.md

 pg_hexedit through the convenience bash scripts, which are designed to be run from the pg_hexedit source directory directly.)

-If you really want to install the pg_hexedit executable, you can do so in the usual way:
+If you really want to install the pg_hexedit frontend utility programs, you can do so in the usual way:

 ```shell
   $ make install
 ```

 Note that the convenience scripts won't be installed.
-Only the pg_hexedit and pg_filenodemapdata frontend utility programs are installed.

 ### Installing wxHexEditor